bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sto_10.md

       tlog('transferFromWithData', sender, from, to, value, data);
     ```

-    topic: The method name, here is 'transfer’.
+    topic: The method name, here is 'transferFromWithData’.

     sender: The account address to call the contract.